w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 1. Stop Validator A.
 1. Perform your system or client upgrade.
-1. Start Validator A, sync the database, and connect it to your sentry nodes.
+2. Start Validator A and sync the database.
-1. Generate new Session keys in Validator A.
+3. Generate new Session keys in Validator A.
-1. Submit a `set_key` extrinsic from your Controller account with your new Session keys for Validator A.
+4. Submit a `set_key` extrinsic from your Controller account with your new Session keys for Validator A.
-1. Take note of the Session that this extrinsic was executed in.
+5. Take note of the Session that this extrinsic was executed in.

 **Again, it is imperative that Validator B keep running until the next Session.**